mlflow/mlflow/docs/source/getting-started/logging-first-model/step2-mlflow-client.rst

 The Default Experiment
 ----------------------

-Before we get to logging anything to the Tracking Server, let's take a look at a key feature that exists at the outset of starting any Mlflow
+Before we get to logging anything to the Tracking Server, let's take a look at a key feature that exists at the outset of starting any MLflow
 Tracking Server: the Default Experiment.

 The Default Experiment is a placeholder that is used to encapsulate all run information if an explicit Experiment is not declared.